 The Board decides upon procurement policies for fixed assets.
-For any purchases over \$5000, the item is requisitioned by the requesting staff or board member.
-This is done by the procedures detailed in the cash disbursements section.
-The Board must then approve the purchase.
+For any purchases over \$5,000, the item is requisitioned by the requesting staff or board member.
+This is done by the procedures detailed in the Procurement Policy.
+The ED must then approve the purchase.
+Any items purchased over \$15,000 requires GB approval per the Procurement Policy.